denoland/rusty_v8/README.md

    directory of downloaded artifacts works without tag subdirectories.
 4. The upstream GitHub release, `https://github.com/denoland/rusty_v8/releases/download/<tag>/<file>`.
+   With a mirror configured this is only tried when `RUSTY_V8_MIRROR_FALLBACK=1` is set: a mirror fails closed by default and never silently reaches the network.

 If every candidate fails, the build script panics with the full list of URLs it tried.